Protect Information when using the Internet and Email

 - Don’t put sensitive information in locations that are accessible from the Internet.
 Even unlinked web pages can be found.

 - Be especially careful about what you do over wireless.
-Information and passwords sent via standard, unencrypted wireless are especially easy for hackers to intercept (most public-access wireless is unencrypted).
+Information and passwords sent via standard, unencrypted wireless are especially easy for hackers to intercept (most public-access wireless, including CruzNet, is unencrypted).

-- Set devices to “ask” before joining new networks so you don’t unknowingly connect to insecure wireless network
+- Set devices to “ask” before joining new networks so you don’t unknowingly connect to insecure wireless networks.

 Social networking sites (such as Facebook and Twitter), personal web pages, and blogs are notorious as public sources of personal information and uncensored opinions.